 And like art, the skill-level and sometimes ground-breaking aesthetics are the determining factors that decide if a piece will be considered high jewellery.

 To sum it up, a fine jewellery piece is a sound and mostly steep investment for any jewellery collector.

 When shopping fine jewellery, you will find only high quality metals and gemstones and you will take home a piece that will hold value over many generations.

-If you're looking for the rarest and most exclusive jewellery pieces in the business, you can give Monsieur Chaumet or Dior a call...
+If you're looking for the rarest and most exclusive jewellery pieces in the business, however, you can give Monsieur Chaumet or Dior a call...

-Thanks to my time living in Bangkok, I was able to build relationships with some of the world's best gem dealers which gave me rare access to gemstones which are usually reserved only for the high jewellery houses.
+Thanks to my time living in Bangkok, I was able to build relationships with some of the world's best gem dealers which gave me rare access to gemstones which are usually only reserved for the high jewellery houses.

 We've done the hard work so you don't have to!